gemma567/coursework_project/coursework_gemma/README.md

 This Python script takes a mystery DNA sequence and aligns it with a database of dog breed DNA sequences to find the highest percentage match.
 It also generates a Pandas DataFrame with the percentage match for each dog breed in the database and gives the p-value.
+There is also a script to create a phylogenetic tree using a file created in MEGA.

 Requirements